Azeem838/online-shopping-food-market/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Mohammed Awad (https://www.behance.net/M_Awad) on Behance for the design and layout.

 ## 📝 License